-A lot of people are amazed with how much we travel and how we’re able to do it with limited funds.
-There are many factors, part of it is generous European vacation time (four weeks is fairly standard), luck in that we have jobs that allow us to add holiday days to a work trip, and part of it is being savvy and flexible.
+People are often amazed with how much we travel and how we’re able to do it with limited funds.
+There are many factors, part of it is generous European vacation time (four weeks is fairly standard).
+We also have jobs that allow us to add holiday days to a work trip.
+Part of it is being both savvy and flexible.
 Flexibility is huge in regards to seeing more of the world.
 With that said, if you are cash strapped adventurers like us, you should plan a European vacation around discount airlines.

-Before planning our Italian trip we’d never heard of Bergamo, but it turns out the city is highly rated.
+Before planning our Italian trip we’d never even heard of Bergamo.
+But Bergamo is wonderful town that isn’t overly touristic.
 Along with being just 50 km (30 miles) from incredible Milan, this charming medieval city sits at the foot of the Italian Alps, and close by to breathtaking places like Lake Como, home of the famed town of Bellagio.
-Like most of Italy, the Lombardy region is meant to be spectacular, and if we wanted we could even do a quick trip through the Italian Alps to the Swiss Alps by train.
+Like most of Italy, the Lombardy region is meant to be spectacular.
+A quick trip through the Italian Alps to the Swiss Alps by train is also possible.

-If you’re heading to Europe from elsewhere, European train travel can be a great way to see the countryside, but it’s often expensive.
-If you’re going from one side of the continent to the other, go via the discount airlines and you can save a bundle.
-Something to note is that Ryanair’s airports at Paris Beauvais, Brussels Charlerois, Munich Memmingen and London Luton, to name a few, are far outside their respective city centers and can be a semi-costly train or bus ride, but if you can nab a plane ticket for 50 bucks it’s well worth it!
+Be aware that Ryanair’s airports at Paris Beauvais, Brussels Charlerois, Munich Memmingen and London Luton, to name a few, are far outside their respective city centers.
+So it can be costly to catch the train or bus upon arrival.
+But if you can nab a plane ticket for 50 bucks it’s well worth it!

 Prepare for high prices after discount flights to some countries